-4. Criteria for Merit Assessment
+4. Criteria for Academic Performance Assessment

-- 4.1.1 In assessing performance and assigning merit, the Head or equivalent shall base their assessments on the requirements set out in Part B.1 and B.2 of this Handbook and Faculty Guidelines. - 4.1.2 Article 29.2.2 of the Collective Agreement states that criteria for assessing academic staff members shall be applied in a manner consistent with assigned duties as outlined under Article 12. - 4.1.3 Article 29.2.2 of the Collective Agreement further states that merit shall be assessed on the full duties performed by the academic staff member. - 4.1.4 Article 29.2.3 of the Collective Agreement states that notwithstanding the payment of administrative honoraria, the administrative role and the quality of academic administration and leadership provided shall be taken into account when considering the overall performance of academic administrators and others who serve in formally appointed administrative leadership positions.
-Academic staff members who serve their academic units, faculty or the University in administrative roles, including as Department Heads, Associate Deans, Program or Institute Directors, or other equivalent roles shall also be assessed on the quality of their leadership, e.g., how they have advanced the academic mission of their portfolio, displayed vision, implemented plans and strategies, advanced a culture of high quality research and scholarship, teaching and service, and created meaningful and relevant academic programs. - 4.1.5 Article 29.2.5 of the Collective Agreement states that criteria for assessing academic staff members in positions outside the professorial, instructor, librarian, curator, archivist and counsellor streams shall be based on the duties assigned at the time of hiring, and as mutually
+- 4.1.1 In assessing performance and determining PTR and nominating academic staff members for OAA, the Head or equivalent shall base their assessments on the requirements set out in Parts B.1, B.2, and B.4 of this Handbook and Faculty Guidelines. - 4.1.2 Article 29.2.2 of the Collective Agreement states that criteria for assessing academic staff members shall be applied in a manner consistent with assigned duties as outlined under Article 12. - 4.1.3 Article 29.2.2 of the Collective Agreement further states that PTR and OAAs shall be assessed on the full duties performed by the academic staff member. - 4.1.4 Article 29.2.3 of the Collective Agreement states that notwithstanding the payment of administrative honoraria, the administrative role and the quality of academic administration and leadership provided shall be taken into account when considering the overall performance of academic administrators and others who perform administrative tasks.
+Academic staff members who serve their academic units, faculty or the University in administrative roles, including as Department Heads, Associate Deans, Program or Institute Directors, or other equivalent roles shall also be assessed on the quality of their leadership, e.g., how they have advanced the academic mission of their portfolio, displayed vision, implemented plans and strategies, advanced a culture of high-quality research and scholarship, teaching and service, and created meaningful and relevant academic programs. - 4.1.5 Article 29.2.5 of the Collective Agreement states that criteria for the assessment of individual academic staff members in positions outside the Teaching and Research, Teaching-Focused, librarian, curator, archivist, educational development consultant, and counsellor streams shall be based on the duties assigned at the time of hiring, and as mutually amended by the academic staff member and Dean over time, or as agreed to by the Provost and Faculty Association. - 4.1.6 Heads or equivalents are uniquely qualified to assess the impact of the academic staff member's contributions in the particular community, discipline, or field, and are charged with the responsibility of preparing written recommendations to the Dean in cases where the Head believes that the academic staff member is not meeting the standards for a PTR increase.
+These written recommendations must describe how the academic staff member is deficient in meeting the standards outlined in this document and Faculty Guidelines.